 Afterward, head to the Can Gio beach to eat some delicious grilled seafood and shellfish.
 The beach is unique with black sand, however, it isn’t great for sunbathing due to the high winds.

-Read more Can Gio guide for more information about this place.
+Read our Can Gio guide for insider tips about this place.

 How to Get to Can Gio